PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Results and Discussion

-Furthermore, we observe from Table~\mbox{\ref{genre}} that metal songs have the longest lyrical word duration, and lyrical word duration for hiphop songs is significantly lower than that of metal and pop songs across all datasets.
-This indicates that the hiphop songs show higher syllable rates, and genre affects lyrical words in terms of speaking rate.
-As described in~\cite{condit2015catching,9054567}, metal and hiphop songs show lower lyrics intelligence compared with pop songs.
+Furthermore, we observe from Table~\ref{genre} that metal songs have the longest lyrical word duration, and lyrical word duration for hip-hop songs is significantly lower than that of metal and pop songs across all datasets.
+This indicates that the hip-hop songs show higher syllable rates, and genre affects lyrical words in terms of speaking rate.
+As described in~\cite{condit2015catching,9054567}, metal and hip-hop songs show lower lyrics intelligence compared with pop songs.
 Specifically, metal songs possess louder background music than pop songs and "Death Metal" songs shows zero lyrics intelligibility score~\cite{condit2015catching}.
-Hiphop songs that always consist of rap with many words have a higher syllable rate and rapid vocalization than pop songs, thereby receiving lower lyrics intelligibility scores~\cite{condit2015catching,9054567}.
-Moreover, the percentage of available training data for pop songs is much more than metal and hip hop songs.
-This explains why hiphop and metal songs have a higher word error rate than pop songs across all models in Table~\ref{genre}.
+Hip-hop songs that always consist of rap with many words have a higher syllable rate and rapid vocalization than pop songs, thereby receiving lower lyrics intelligibility scores~\cite{condit2015catching,9054567}.
+Moreover, the percentage of available training data for pop songs is much more than metal and hip-hop songs.
+This explains why hip-hop and metal songs have a higher word error rate than pop songs across all models in Table~\ref{genre}.